PoinT GOResearch

 Training Prescription by Deficit Type

-Balanced athletes benefit from contrast or complex training.
-The format pairs heavy squats (85% 1RM) with 1-3 minutes rest followed by jump squats (30% 1RM).
-Combinations of hex bar jump squats and trap bar deadlift power are also effective.
+Contrast or complex training is most effective for maintaining and extending both qualities simultaneously.
+Pairing heavy squats (85% 1RM) with a 1–3 minute rest followed by jump squats (30% 1RM) exploits post-activation potentiation while training both ends of the force-velocity curve within a single session.
+Combinations of hex bar jump squats and trap bar deadlift power are particularly effective for field sport athletes.

 PoinT GO IMU systems automatically collect load-specific velocity data, displaying load-velocity profile, V₀, L₀, velocity deficit, and deficit type in a single dashboard.
 Coaches manage diagnosis through prescription in unified workflow.